akangkhi/rdcn-adbu/docs/esp32/index.md

 ### Why ESP32?

-- ESP32 is from Espressif Systems which also makes the most popular ESP8266 used for IoT applications.
 - ESP32 has a faster CPU of 240MHz, and comes in a dual core configuration, thats 2 x 240MHz.
 - It has inbiult WiFi and Bluetooth, and handles the TCP/IP Stack without any extra hardware configurations.
 - It is the only microcontroller thats cheap, fast and has a lot of connectivity options.